Lone holdout delays approval on Trump University settlement

 In describing the settlement, Judge Gonzalo Curiel said: "It is fair, it is reasonable.
 However, there is an objection."

-An attorney representing former students said Thursday those who submitted claims for the settlement could get back more than 90% of their money.
+An attorney representing former students said that those who submitted claims could get back more than 90% of their money.

 Sherri B. Simpson, a former student who told CNN she spent about $20,000 on Trump University courses in 2010, submitted a late challenge to the settlement so she could file suit against Trump individually.